 - enhancing our global citizenship by promoting fair trade and considering sustainable development in everything we do

-- engaging the people of Scotland to raise awareness of global citizenship and international development work, including that funded by us
+- engaging the people of Scotland to raise awareness of Scotland and our global citizenship and international development work

 - undertaking rigorous monitoring and evaluation processes to all applications for funding under the IDF, CJF and HEF

 - protecting beneficiaries from harm through our safeguarding policy

 International Development Fund (IDF)

 Since 2005 we have committed at least £3 million per year toward funding international development work.
 This was initially focused on Malawi, to reflect 150 years of collaborative development between out two countries.